 Patrick Parhiala (ensemble) is thrilled to be in his second year performing with BUMP.
 When he isn’t singing and “dancing” at Catalyst Comedy, he is performing at Improv Asylum as a member of the NXT cast.
 Patrick was formerly a member of the ImprovBoston Mainstage show and Touring Company.
 He cut his comedy teeth at UMass Amherst as a member of Mission: IMPROVable, and would like everyone to know he did not choose the name.
 During the day, Patrick is either working in special education or as Chris Pine’s body double.
 He would appreciate it if you swiped right.

-Boston's Unscripted Musical Project was founded 3 years ago by Bryan Dunn, (musical director for Second City Tour Company and mainstage director at Improv Asylum) and Pablo Rojas (Producer and Operations Manager for Improv Asylum and Laugh Boston and Principal Producer for the Ministry of Theater) with the help of Misch Whitaker (former Improv Asylum Mainstage and ImprovBoston Mainstage cast member) who introduced them both.
-In a matter of weeks B.U.M.P. was formed and it took off from there.
+Boston's Unscripted Musical Project was founded in December 2011 by Bryan Dunn, (musical director for Second City Tour Company and mainstage director at Improv Asylum) and Pablo Rojas (Producer and Operations Manager for Improv Asylum and Laugh Boston and Principal Producer for the Ministry of Theater) with the help of Misch Whitaker (former Improv Asylum Mainstage and ImprovBoston Mainstage cast member) who introduced them both.
+In a matter of weeks B.U.M.P. was cast and began rehearsing.
+Their first public performance was on February 9th 2012 at Improv Asylum.

-In just a few short years B.U.M.P. performed with runs at Improv Asylum, ImprovBoston, Davis Square Theater, before becoming the first resident cast of Catalyst Comedy in Fort Point.
-In addition to regular ongoing performances in Boston B.U.M.P. has performed nationally in New York City, Miami, Hartford and more.
+In just a few short years B.U.M.P. performed in limited engagement runs at Improv Asylum, ImprovBoston, and the Davis Square Theater.
+They settled down and became the first resident cast of Catalyst Comedy in Fort Point on October 4th 2013.
+In addition to regular ongoing performances in Boston, B.U.M.P. has performed nationally at festivals in New York City, Miami, Hartford, and Chicago.

 We also enjoy teaching others musical improv and can do workshops for theater clubs, groups, and other improv troupes.
 For inquires, please contact Pablo at email@example.com for availability and rates.